skywardmc/additive/docs/index.md

 * **X** is the release.
 This means adding/removing mods.
 These won't be made too often.
 * **Y** is the patch for that release.
 This can be updating mods, changing config files, or any other small fix.
 These will be made often.

-I stop support older versions over time, but it isn't mandatory to update as it should still be very stable.
+I stop support for older versions over time, but it isn't mandatory to update as they should still be very stable.

 # 👍 Thank you!
 Thank you **[CaffeineMC team](https://github.com/CaffeineMC)** for the wonderful optimization mods like Sodium and Lithium - this pack wouldn't exist without you all.